About the course

-At Essex Business School, you are taught by a highly qualified, enthusiastic team with wide-ranging research interests and proven academic track records.
+This course is provided by Essex Business School, the University of Essex’s largest department, where you are taught by a highly qualified team with wide-ranging research interests and proven academic track records.
 Our finance group is one of the largest and most respected in the UK.

 Our staff specialise in areas including financial crises, behavioural finance, hedge fund performance, financial bubbles, and growth and poverty.

 The University of Essex gives you the opportunity to expand your language education outside of the lecture theatre.
 We’re home to more than 1,000 Chinese students, as well as many of the nation’s leading academics, offering plenty of opportunities to practise your Mandarin skills and immerse yourself in Chinese culture on campus.

 Our Students’ Union and Chinese Student Scholars Society organise numerous events and activities to celebrate and experience the country’s customs, including the Mid-Autumn Moon Festival and Chinese New Year.
 Our Chinese Language Club even offers the chance to learn Cantonese, as well as further develop your Mandarin.

 Essex Business School is ranked in the UK’s top 20 for finance.
 Our finance courses have 91% student satisfaction (NSS, 2016) and we’re ranked in the UK’s top 20 by the Chartered Association of Business Schools.